Invasion Of Ukraine Leads To Sky High Gas Prices In Sacramento

 The pinch at the pump has people rerouting their plans to stay within budget.

-For Shawn Stanley, the self-employed contractor says he’ll need to pass the cost of materials to customers and his mileage to stay afloat.MORE NEWS: Motorcycle Crash Kills One In Calaveras County
+For Shawn Stanley, the self-employed contractor says he’ll need to pass the cost of materials to customers and his mileage to stay afloat.MORE NEWS: Some Parents Urge Sac City Unified To Enforce Masks Until End Of School Year

 “We’re trying our best,” Stanley said.
 “We’re definitely watching our pennies on where we spend it, but for the most part, I mean, it’s kind of kicking our behind.”